 Once the sticky side of the tape touches card stock (like the mat) it adheres and cannot be removed.

-I used four lengths of the dual sided tape, placing each strip quite close to the edge of the cut-out area.
+I placed each sticky strip quite close to the edge of the cut-out area.
 You do not want the sticky tape to jut into the cut-out area as it will be seen, but you do want the sticky tape placement close enough to the cut-out edge to adhere the worked piece snugly to the mat.